Don't miss any update

 In 2011, however, a series of peaceful protests against dictator Gaddafi escalated into a civil war that isolated the country even more from the rest of the world.

-Since 2021, however, the situation in the west of the country has improved, and that’s why Against the Compass decided to start running tours in Libya.
+Since 2021, however, the situation in the west of the country has drastically improved, making it one of the most accessible destinations offered by Against the Compass.

 what travelers say about us